Success is often achieved by those who don’t know that failure is inevitable.

 Now begin immediately with that first step, without looking back.
 This is your moment to begin building the momentum you need to get through this setback.

-Suggestions to Help Build Momentum
+Ideas to Help Build Momentum Beyond Failure

 There are a number of things you can do that will help you to build up your confidence and momentum as you move forward past this failed attempt: